dpzhuX/dpzhux.github.io/_posts/2015-10-28-ansys-submodel-analysis.md

 ![Image](/uploads/imgs/2015/Global-and-Submodel-of-Wheel-Rim-Stress-Analysis.png)

-According to ANSYS Help, submodel analysis has two limitations:
+According to Ansys Help, submodel analysis has two limitations:

 * It is only effective for solid and shell elements.
 * The boundaries of the submodel must be far from stress concentration areas.

-Submodel analysis in ANSYS typically involves the following steps:
+Submodel analysis in Ansys typically involves the following steps:

 * Create the original model and divide it into coarser meshes.
 * Create a submodel, divide it into finer meshes, and save the nodes at the boundaries.